SuperCATDevelopers/SuperCAT/README.md

 **********************************
-*Preperation of the SuperCat Tool*
+*Preparation of the SuperCat Tool*
 **********************************

 After you have downloaded the SuperCat Tool you will need to populate the other tools onto the disc to ensure you have the latest versions.